 The normal timetable operates 09:00 to 18:00pm Monday to Friday.
-Saturdays are utilised for additional tutorials and progress tests.
+Saturdays are utilised for additional tutorials and progress tests or school trips and activities.

 Tutorials are usually one hour in length, but some practical subjects require longer sessions.